The sedona landscape in the winter with beautiful clouds and snow-capped landscape

 This is, by far, my favorite sunset spot hands down — maybe the 1.7 mile roundtrip hike with about 370 feet of elevation gain scares people off, but it’s always quiet.

-Somehow this trail (AllTrails info here) has managed to stay off the radar even though it offers one of the most spectacular sunset views of Sedona’s red rock country… with zero crowds!
+Somehow this trail (AllTrails info here) has managed to stay off the radar even though it offers one of the most spectacular sunset views of Sedona’s red rock country… with zero crowds.

 I can’t tell you how many times I have had this place all to myself.
 It’s the definition of a hidden gem!
+Do me a favor and let’s just keep this between you and me!

 The Perfect Middle Ground: Secret Slick Rock